Privacy policy

 3.3.
 Communicate about us and our business

-We use your personal data to communicate about us and our business in various channels, for example through mailings before maintenance work in the customer portal or in marketing.
-You can unsubscribe from our marketing communications at any time by contacting us (privacy@nordlei.org).
+We use your personal data to communicate about us and our business in various channels, for example through mailings before maintenance work in the client portal or in marketing.

 3.4.
 Communicate internally and externally